MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/adcsdeployment/install-adcscertificationauthority.md

 ```

 ### -Credential
+Specifies a **PSCredential** object for the connection to AD DS.
+To obtain a credential object, use the **Get-Credential** cmdlet.
+For more information, type `Get-Help Get-Credential`.
-To install an enterprise certification authority, the computer must be joined to an Active Directory Domain Services (AD DS) domain and a user account that is a member of the Enterprise Admin group is required.
+To install an enterprise certification authority, the computer must be joined to an AD DS domain and a user account that is a member of the Enterprise Admin group is required.
 To install a standalone certification authority, the computer can be in a workgroup or AD DS domain.
 If the computer is in a workgroup, a user account that is a member of Administrators is required.
 If the computer is in an AD DS domain, a user account that is a member of Domain Admins is required.